timsong-cpp/papers/2259_repairing_input_range_adaptors/repair_adaptors.md

 - Constrain the `iterator_traits` specialization so that it is only used when `iterator_traits<I>` is not generated from the primary template.
 In other words, only provide the specialization for case (2) when we are already there.
-- Provide `value_type` and `difference_type` member typedefs, because they are needed when there's no `iterator_traits` specialization.
+- Provide `value_type` and `difference_type` member typedefs, as this is the usual way to providing these types in C++20 when there is no `iterator_traits` specialization.
 - Remove the `incrementable_traits` specialization, since that doesn't add anything when we are defining a `difference_type` member.
 - Provide member `iterator_concept` and `iterator_category` when the wrapped
-  iterator type provides them, to honor its opt-in and opt-outs.
+  iterator type provides them, to honor its opt-in/opt-outs.
-- Provide member `operator->` if the wrapped iterator is contiguous, so that `std::to_address` works and enable `counted_iterator` to be contiguous itself if the wrapped iterator is also contiguous.
+- Provide member `operator->` if the wrapped iterator is contiguous, so that `std::to_address` works and allows `counted_iterator` to be contiguous itself if the wrapped iterator is also contiguous.
 The definition of `pointer` in the `iterator_traits` specialization needs to be adjusted accordingly.

 # Implementation experience

-The wording in this paper has been implemented atop current libstdc++ trunk and passes all existing tests, and has been confirmed to fix the examples given above.
+The wording in this paper has been implemented atop current libstdc++ master and passes all existing tests, and has been confirmed to fix the examples given above.